ligolang/ligo/gitlab-pages/docs/syntax/classes.md

 <Syntax syntax="jsligo">

 Classes (introduced in JsLIGO 2.0) are similar to classes in JavaScript/Typescript.
-You can use them to define a smart contract or group related functions.
+You can use them to define a smart contract or group related definitions.

 JsLIGO classes do not have all of the same features as JavaScript/TypeScript classes.
 For example, JsLIGO classes cannot inherit from other classes as they can in JavaScript/TypeScript.